Illuminating Garden Lighting Ideas For Your Outdoor Space

 Strip lights can be used in other outside spots too such as plant containers, beneath window sills, along the shed, or outlining a deck.
 No-fuss straight line lighting brings a garden right up-to-date.

-Here’s a really great design and it’s one you can do yourself without calling the professionals – lit spheres dotted around the garden resembling the moon to give that night time cosy feeling.
+Here’s a really great design and it’s one you can do yourself without calling the professionals – lit globe lights dotted around the garden resembling the moon to give that night time cosy feeling.

 Use them to highlight paths, or just where you feel they look good.
 Group them into threes for maximum effect.

-Strings of solar garden lights are the way to go if you’re looking for cheap garden lighting.
+Strings of solar lights are the way to go if you’re looking for cheap garden lighting ideas.

 Solar power has no additional electricity costs and fairy lights can be bought cheaply in their hundreds.
 An online search will bring up plenty of fairy lights that flicker, flash, and twinkle so it doesn’t get boring.

 Loop them around existing features such as the washing line, trees, or fence line to enjoy their pretty glow, without damaging your bank balance!

 Here’s a fun DIY idea to light up your garden.
 Ropes of solar lights can be used in many ways.
 Here they are pushed inside a plastic waterdrop and attached to a faux tap stand.
 Genius!